syang707/Boston-Air-Quality-Predictor/README.md

 - Filling in Missing Data: If there are gaps in AQI, temperature, or wind speed data, we will estimate the missing values using simple methods like averaging nearby data points or carrying forward previous values when appropriate.
 - Removing Errors and Outliers: Sometimes, sensors might record incorrect values, like a sudden spike in AQI that doesn’t match the trend.
 We will identify and remove these extreme values using statistical methods.
 - Smoothing Data: Air quality readings can fluctuate due to sudden short-term factors like traffic or temporary weather changes.
 These fluctuations can make it harder for the model to detect trends.
 To reduce this, we will take Rolling Averages.
-We will take the average AQI over a small time window, to smooth out short-term fluctuations and highlight long-term trends.
+We will apply rolling average AQIs over short time windows to smooth fluctuations and capture long-term trends.

 # Feature Extraction
 - Past AQI Values: Using AQI from previous days (1-day, 3-day) to help the model detect trends.